 Our Knit & Natter evenings returned to Ardgay Hall on 4 February.
 They take place every Wednesday through June, 7-9pm, and all levels are welcome.
 Tea, coffee and chat are provided.
 If you’re at all interested, don’t be shy, it’s a wonderfully supportive group, and you will be very welcome.
 If you have any questions, give me a shout.
 The evenings are free to attend, thanks to the generosity of the Ardgay & District Community Council and the Beinn Tharsuinn Windfarm Community Fund.

-We’re busy getting ready for two of our favorite events: we’ll be at the Dornoch Fibre Fest on 14-15 March, and The Scottish Wool Producers Showcase in Perth on 21 March.
+We had a great time at two of our favorite events: we’ll be at the Dornoch Fibre Fest on 14-15 March, and The Scottish Wool Producers Showcase in Perth on 21 March.
 And we’re looking into attending the Lairg Crofters Show and the Sutherland Show again this year too, as part of an intensified push to reach out to the farming community.
+We’re also working with local organizations on a special event and series of workshops kicking off in September – stay tuned for more information about all that.

 Going Batty!